🌸 21st Century Counterculture

 Calling all Mac Mini “OpenClaw” buyers

 Did you buy a stack of M4 Mac Minis to run local models?
 Welcome home.
 OpenHydra’s architecture is explicitly designed to pool Apple Silicon’s Unified Memory across the internet.
-Leave your Mac running in the background, seed the swarm, and let your hardware earn HYDRA credits while you sleep.
+Leave your Mac running in the background and seed the swarm while you sleep.

 The five-year-old version